aidik/plague-doctor/readme.md

 # Plague Doctor #

 A simple script adding a Clippy-like character of a Venetian plague doctor to the right bottom of your website.
-The good doctor will be providing your visitors with a good advice in the difficult time of COVID-19 pandemics.
+The good doctor will be providing your visitors with good advice during the difficult time of the COVID-19 pandemic.

 ## Usage ##